 In addition, the way that the body metabolized fatty acids was altered in the liver, including pathways which enhanced fatty acid oxidation.
 Fatty acid metabolism is tied to insulin, and the authors of the study are hopeful that new methods for controlling glucose tolerance and diabetes can be developed with the help of blocking the HNF4-alpha protein.

 Eventually, it may be possible to reproduce these effects by the delivery of small molecules that cause the same local liver effects and its downstream systemic effects without having to fast every other day.
-It adds more to an ever-growing body of evidence in reasons why restricting food for hours or days at a time can improve the health of some individuals.
+It adds more to an ever-growing body of evidence in reasons why restricting food for hours or days at a time can improve the health of some individuals, but it doesn't work for everyone.
+Discuss your nutritional plan with a qualified healthcare practitioner before you make any big changes to your diet.

 To give your liver a boost, don’t forget about the hard work it does to synthesize the master antioxidant, Glutathione!
 In addition to making the glutathione for the rest of the body, the liver depends on antioxidants to help reduce the oxidative damage that comes from environmental toxins, alcohol, and medications.